-Navigating our trails is an important part of any outdoor adventure.
-Whether you’re skiing into a hut for an overnight, biking the trails for the day, or just out for a stroll in the fresh air, make sure you know what to look for before heading out.
+Successful trail navigation is an important part of any outdoor adventure.
+Whether you’re skiing into a hut for an overnight, biking the trails for the day, or just out for a stroll in the fresh air, make sure you know what trail signs to look for before heading out.
 Here’s a quick reference:

 Maine Hut Trail Corridor

 The Maine Hut Trail is the primary trail corridor that links the huts.
-An 8- to 10-foot wide trail, it’s kept groomed and tracked for Nordic skiing in the winter months, and is also a great choice for hiking, biking, snowshoeing and skiing.
+An 8 to 10-foot wide trail, it’s kept groomed and tracked for Nordic skiing, and is also a great choice for hiking, biking, and snowshoeing.

 In most places, this trail is similar to classic Maine camp roads.
 In other places, like along the Dead River, it softens into a mown grassy trail.
 This trail is always marked with white reflective diamonds that display the Maine Huts & Trails logo.
 At any given point along this trail, if you’re standing next to a reflective diamond, you should be able to see the next diamond marker along the trail.

-Sometimes called “side trails” and “loop trails,” these trails are generally tighter than the Main Hut Trail and are perfect for hiking, biking, and snowshoeing.
+Sometimes called “side trails” and “loop trails,” these trails are generally tighter than the Main Hut Trail and are perfect for hiking, technical mountain biking, and snowshoeing.
 Since they’re not groomed in the winter, be prepared to ‘break trail’ if you’re the first one out after a big snowfall.